ecmendenhall/lca-cookbook/README.md

+# LCA Cookbook
+Visualize your meal's ecological impact.
+A toy app built for the Brooklyn NASA space apps challenge 2017

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>